 These two challenges are intimately related.
 Since we often don’t know what we should be doing, we get involved in a lot of easy to engage tasks that often aren’t the things that really matter the most.
 By the time we get our heads on straight, a lot of time is squandered – so we end up trying to overcompensate by working longer.

 Then, at exactly the point at which it’s clear that you’re no longer able to do something without messing it up, you remember all the stuff you should’ve been doing in the first place.
-You know that it won’t get done no matter how hard we beat yourself up about it, yet you also can’t just let it go.
+You know that it won’t get done no matter how hard you beat yourself up about it, yet you also can’t just let it go.

 Yes, my hand would still be up.